Wisdom Teeth Removal

 - Stepping you through preparation for your appointment, the expected recovery time and your after-care package.

-- Post-Op Instructions – Very important!
-Please Read
+- Post-Operative Instructions – Very important!
+Please Read Carefully

 - Spare Gauze